vighneshiyer/vighneshiyer.com/content/research/comp-arch/berkeley_boot_flow.md

 +++
-title = "The RISC-V Boot and Bringup Flow (Berkeley Edition)" date = 2025-02-05
+title = "The RISC-V Boot and Bringup Flow (Berkeley Edition)" date = 2025-02-05 description = "HTIF, Fesvr, TSI, PLIC, CLINT, spike, what is all of this stuff?"
 +++

 Let's understand how a RISC-V binary boots and runs on a RISC-V core modeled in spike or in RTL simulation.